619: Hollowed Out Edition

 What if I told you that Tom would write an essay about you for our podcast?

-And this time, they mostly said that the guy who flew over it was in on it.
+well those happened in 1926 and 1929 and this time they mostly said that the guy who flew over it was in on it.
+Oh, okay.

 Well, now that we have satellite images, faked satellite images, and thousands upon thousands of people have been to both poles.